 What Can Foot Soaks Treat?

-Here’s an incomplete list of what people treat with medicinal foot soaks
+Here’s an incomplete list of what people treat with medicinal foot soaks.

 |Anxiety||Enhance immune system||Migraines|

-|Back pain||Headaches||Painful and irregular menstruation|
+|Back pain||Hormone imbalance||Painful and irregular menstruation|

-|Cold abdomen with diarrhea||Hormones||Peripheral neuropathy|
+|Cold abdomen with diarrhea||Hypertension||Peripheral neuropathy|

-|Cold hand and feet||Hypertenion||Plantar fasciitis|
+|Cold hand and feet||Infertility||Plantar fasciitis|

 |Common Cold||Irritable Bowel Syndrom||PMS|

 Insomnia and anxiety are two common conditions that respond quickly to hot foot soaks, especially when they’re done before bed.
 The heat from the foot soak works to bring down the agitation and relax the nervous system to encourage a state of calm and deepen sleep.
 This relaxation is helpful for the gut-brain connection and can help regulate peristalsis and bowel movements, and help improve absorption of nutrients.

 How Do Foot Soaks Work?

 A foot soak is a simple, economical way to treat pain and stress conditions.
 It’s also a way to increase the effects of other treatments we receive, like acupuncture.
 The heat from foot soaks increases circulation moving fresh blood throughout our bodies, carrying herbs and nutrition, and enabling those tissues to repair and heal.
 Acupuncture works by similar mechanisms to decrease pain and increase circulation.
 When you add medicinal herbs to foot soaks the acupuncture becomes even more potent.
 Our skin is the largest organ of our body.
 During a foot soak, the heat, minerals, and herbs that we absorb through the skin of our feet have both a local and global effect on our body and emotions.